richiesuper/temp-tables/README.md

 Although it will give you *accurate enough* results.
 This is caused by the inherent 'imprecision' in computers.

+## Advice

+For those planning to use this program to cheat in some exams...
+Don't do that.
+Really, it's better to just study and understand it.

 ## Building from source

 You can build from source using `GCC` or any other C compilers using